-27. While noting as positive the enactment of the Law No. 27.364 on Supported Independent Living for Adolescents and Young People without Parental Care (2017), the Committee remains deeply concerned about:
+27. While noting as positive the enactment of Law No. 27.364 on supported independent living for adolescents and young people without parental care (2017), the Committee remains deeply concerned about:

-(a) The high number of children in residential care and the fact that residential care is, in practice, used as the primary alternative care placement;
+(a) The large number of children in residential care and the fact that residential care is, in practice, used as the primary alternative care placement;

-(b) Insufficient resources and inadequate facilities and overcrowding in some residential care centres;
+(b) The lack of resources, and the inadequate facilities and overcrowding in some residential care centres;